semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard-beta.md

 - Quickly filter data granularly for all the charts on the page and view priority findings.

 :::note
-This feature is in a **private beta**.
+This feature is in **private beta**.
 To request access, contact your Technical Account Manager or your Account Executive and let them know you'd like to join the dashboard beta.

 Beta-exclusive features include: